 The notion of Lie bialgebroid, introduced by Mackenzie and Xu \cite{mac-xu}, is a generalization of both Poisson manifolds and Lie bialgebras.
 Recall that a Lie bialgebroid is a pair $(A, A^\ast)$ of Lie algebroids in duality, where the Lie bracket of $A$ satisfies a compatibility condition expressed in terms of the differential $d_\ast$ on $\Gamma (\Lambda^\bullet A)$, i.e.,

 for all $X,~ Y \in \Gamma A.$

-We note that if $M$ is a Poisson manifold then the Lie algebroid structures on $TM$ and $T^\ast M$ form a Lie bialgebroid.
-On the other hand, it is well known \cite{kosmann,mac-xu} that if $(A, A^\ast)$ is a Lie bialgebroid over a smooth manifold $M$ then there is a canonical Poisson structure on the base manifold $M$.
+It is well known that if $M$ is a Poisson manifold, then the Lie algebroid structures on $TM$ and $T^\ast M$ form a Lie bialgebroid.
+On the other hand, if $(A, A^\ast)$ is a Lie bialgebroid over a smooth manifold $M,$ then there is a canonical Poisson structure on the base manifold $M$ \cite{kosmann,mac-xu}.

-Nambu-Poisson manifolds are $n$-ary generalizations of Poisson manifolds introduced by Takhtajan \cite{takhtajan}.
 It is natural to ask the following question:\\ {\it Does there exist some notion of bialgebroid associated to a Nambu-Poisson manifold of order $n > 2$?}

-It is well-known that \cite{vaisman} for a Nambu-Poisson manifold $M$ of order $n \geq 2$, the space $\Omega^1(M)$ of $1$-forms admits an $n$-ary bracket, called Nambu-form bracket, such that the bracket satisfies almost all the properties of an $n$-Lie algebra bracket except that the fundamental identity is satisfied only in a restricted sense.
-We summarize the properties of this bracket to observe that the Nambu-form bracket on $\Omega^1(M)$, together with the usual Lie algebroid structure on $TM$ give rise to a notion which we call a {\it weak Lie-Filippov bialgebroid structure of order $n$}, $n>2$, on $TM$.
-This motivates us to introduce a notion of {\it weak Lie-Filippov bialgebroid structure of order $n$} on a smooth vector bundle (cf. Definition~\ref{weak-Lie-Filippov-bialgebroid}).
+It is well known \cite{vaisman} that for a Nambu-Poisson manifold $M$ of order $n \geq 2$, the space $\Omega^1(M)$ of $1$-forms admits an $n$-ary bracket, called Nambu form-bracket, such that the bracket satisfies almost all the properties of an $n$-Lie algebra bracket except that the fundamental identity is satisfied only in a restricted sense if $n > 2.$ We summarize the properties of this bracket to observe that the Nambu form-bracket on $\Omega^1(M)$, together with the usual Lie algebroid structure on $TM$ gives rise to a notion which we call a {\it weak Lie-Filippov algebroid pair of order $n$}, $n>2$ (cf. Definition~\ref{weak-Lie-Filippov-algebroid-pair}).
+Examples of such structures also arise from certain Lie algebroids equipped with a Nambu structure (cf. Remark \ref{Nambu-Lie-example}).

-In order to classify such structures, we formulate a notion of {\it Nambu-Gerstenhaber algebra of order $n$} and prove that weak-Lie-Filippov bialgebroid structures of order $n$, $n>2$, on a smooth vector bundle $A$ over $M$, are in bijective correspondence with Nambu-Gerstenhaber brackets of order $n$ on the graded commutative, associative algebra $\Gamma \Lambda^\bullet A^*$, where $A^*$ is the dual bundle (cf. Definition \ref{nambu-n-gerstenhaber-algebra}, Theorem \ref{classification-weak-lie-filippov-bialgebroid}).
+We formulate a notion of {\it Nambu-Gerstenhaber algebra of order $n$} and prove that weak-Lie-Filippov algebroid pair structures of order $n$, $n>2$, on a smooth vector bundle $A$ over $M$, are in bijective correspondence with Nambu-Gerstenhaber brackets of order $n$ on the graded commutative associative algebra $\Gamma (\Lambda^\bullet A^*)$, where $A^*$ is the dual bundle (cf. Definition \ref{nambu-n-gerstenhaber-algebra}, Theorem \ref{classification-weak-lie-filippov-algebroid-pair}).